computefoundation/gnu-linux-shell-scripting.packaged-solutions/README.md

+# Packaged-utilities

-**packaged-utilities** is an extension of [*linux-shell-base*][linux-shell-base] for utilities made up of two or more files.
+**packaged-utilities** is an extension of [*linux-shell-base*][linux-shell-base] for utilities consisting of more than one file.
 These utilities conform to the *linux-shell-base* philosophy and a low-level methodology as those in *linux-shell-base*.

-# Content
+Each packaged utility is stored in its own directory.

 ## _global/